vitphire/DownOnSpot/README.md

   IdentityFile ~/.ssh/free_librespot_private_key
 ```

-If you do not want to use `free-librespot`, then remove the git dependency of `free-librespot`.
+If you do not want to use `free-librespot` (i.e. if you are using a paid Spotify account), then remove the git dependency of `free-librespot`.
 For that, delete `git = "ssh://git@github.com/oSumAtrIX/free-librespot.git"` inside `Cargo.toml`.
+For paid Spotify accounts, make sure to then add `librespot = "0.3.1"` in the `Cargo.toml` file instead.

 `Nightly Rust` is required to build this project.
 Install it by following [rustup.rs](https://rustup.rs) instructions.